CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 <a name="deployment"></a>

 ## Deployment
+0. Before you deploy, it is recommended to test the build.
+Run `npm run build` to build the project.
+Once done, run `npm run preview` which you can access on http://localhost:4321/.
+This allows you to test your website as if it was deployed on your host.
 1. Ensure the sitemap, robots.txt and \_redirects have been filled out.
 Instructions and tools for how to do so can be found in the File Structure section
 2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
 3. Follow the instructions to connect your GitHub repository to Netlify.